jaunt/EJS-Site-Builder-Docs/templer/data/md/guide/workflow.md

 # Workflow

-In the course of generating your site, Airfry goes through three phases:
+In the course of generating your site, Templer goes through three phases:

 1. Pre Generation
 2. Page Generation